Retiree ID Card

 Be sure to include the address where you would like the new card sent.
 To expedite the return, please include a self-addressed, stamped envelope.

 All faculty and staff who retire from the University of Michigan Ann Arbor Campus are eligible for the Retiree After Hours permit.
 This free option is honored after 3 p.m. weekdays and all day on weekends for events such as concerts and theatre performances, but is not valid for athletic events parking.
 This permit is available in a hang tag version only.
-See Parking and Transportation Services for more information.
+See Logistics, Transportation & Parking for more information.

 Parking Customer Service